 Lake Tahoe sits in the Sierra Nevada mountains, on the border of California and Nevada.
 With an annual average of 450 inches of snowfall and 300 sunny days, Squaw Valley earned its name as the spring skiing capital, providing one of the longest ski and snowboard seasons in Lake Tahoe and in the country.

 While the area has experienced significant drought conditions in recent years, the snow gods buried Squaw Valley Alpine Meadows in 728 inches this winter – over 60 feet!
 And for the first time ever, Squaw Valley will be open beyond July 4th.
-They will be open for skiing and riding on Saturday, July 8th and the resort is committed to running as deep into the summer season as possible.
+The resort is committed to running as deep into the summer season as possible.

 Tips for Spring Skiing at Squaw Valley